Generalized thermalization for integrable system under quantum quench: Acknowledgement

 \section{Acknowledgement}

-The authors wish to thank Krishnanand Mallaya and Sandra B for useful discussions.
+Computaions are done using {\sl Quantum Package} in Mathematica.
+The authors wish to thank Arul Lakshminarayan, Krishnanand Mallaya and Sandra B for useful discussions.
 The work is supported under DST-Max Planck Partner Group on Cosmology and Gravity.
 SM was supported by Inspire fellowship of DST, Government of India.
+Research of KL is supported by DST-INSPIRE Faculty Fellowship of the Government of India.
+The authors thank the referees for their constructive suggestions which helped improving the manuscript substantially.